 Cats May See Us As Big Mother Cats Without Hair

-Kittens depend on their mothers for love, protection, and food and that’s where all of this is going.
-Many scientists believe that cats look at humans much the same way young kittens view their mothers.
+Kittens depend on their mothers for love, protection, and food.
+Many scientists believe cats look at humans much like young kittens view their mothers.
 In other words, we’re nothing more than big hairless cats that provide our pet cats with food, protection, and love!

-Throughout history, cats have had limited interaction with other living beings other than their own kin.
-Ancient cats were solitary creatures that preferred living alone, except for lions that have always lived in groups called prides.
+Throughout history, cats have had limited interaction with other living beings besides their kin.
+Ancient cats were solitary creatures that preferred living alone, except for lions, who have always lived in groups called prides.

-The behaviors you see in your pet cat like rubbing, meowing, and licking most likely come from the close relationship mother cats have always had with their kittens.
-While this is not proven, it can be the reason why cats don’t form the same kind of relationships with humans as dogs do.
+The behaviors you see in your pet cat like rubbing, meowing, and licking, most likely come from the close relationship mother cats have always had with their kittens.
+While this is not proven, it can be why cats don’t form the same kind of relationships with humans as dogs do.

 We have a long way to go before we truly understand cats and what they think about us.
-What we do know is that cats seem to look at us as big mother cats who are put on this earth to take care of them.
-The next time you spend time with your cat, think about how your feline friend may be viewing you and prepare to have your mind blown!
+We do know that cats seem to look at us as big mother cats who are put on earth to take care of them.
+The next time you spend time with your cat, think about how your feline friend may view you and prepare to have your mind blown!